 Mothers killing their children, random, inexplicable violence and school shootings are our Egypt.
 There will be no exodus, we will win no freedom, by the hands of psychiatry.
 Doctors do not know the causes of insanity.
 The promised land is not in our brains or our DNA.

 The pretense of forensic mental health is that responsibility, culpability, human emotion and reaction, thought and behavior can be explained and controlled by medically examining and manipulating people.
 We have established state institutions and clinical services employing thousands of professionals under this pretense.
-Presently the media are call for more establishment, more clinicians, more laws requiring that more people be controlled and "treated" -- all for more (much more) money.
+Presently the media are calling for more establishment, more clinicians, more laws requiring that more people be controlled and "treated" -- all for more (much more) money.

 And it doesn't work.
 It's slavery.